Crowdfunding websites have become increasingly popular.

 Yes, it could be – see the links above.
 This is a massive and booming market.
 However, it is a crowded market.

 Yes.
 These are the four main types of Crowdfunding:

 1) Debt – investors are repaid for their investment over a period of time at a specified rate of interest.
 This type is more appropriate to businesses, and may be a way of replacing borrowing through a bank.

 2) Equity – investors receive a stake / share in the firm.
 A bit like Dragons Den.
 Again this type is more appropriate for businesses.

 3) Donations – contributions go towards a benevolent cause and the 'investor' receives nothing in return.
-This is probably more suitable for charities / clubs.
+This is probably more suitable for charities / clubs and individuals.

 4) Rewards – investors receive a tangible item or service in return for their funds e.g. tickets to an event.
 The rewards could be set at different levels depending on the amount given.
 This form of Crowdfunding is probably used the least at the moment.
 You could find third parties to offer prizes / rewards.

 A typical Crowdfunding campaign will run from two to eight weeks.

 1) Funding specific projects.
 The more specific the better.
 You are unlikely to get funding for a general promotion of your club.
 Therefore, it is best to have a specific project in mind.